Through The Fibro Fog

 apple pie porridge in a cream bowl next to red apples and a white jug.

-If your family loves oatmeal (or porridge as we call it in the UK!), then perhaps you may also like to see my carrot cake porridge, which is a fun and flavourful breakfast idea.
+If your family loves oatmeal (or porridge as we call it in the UK!), then perhaps you may also like to see my honey porridge, which is a fun and flavorful breakfast idea.
 For a bit of a change, my blackberry quinoa porridge is so tasty too!

 This apple cinnamon porridge feels quite decadent from the gooey apples, maple syrup and hint of spice.
 It's also perfect for all the family, and whether it's for baby, kids or adults I know everyone will love it!